RunpengNie/underdog-s-struggling/Docs/Tutorials&Mannuals/Spring and MySQL local configuration tutorial.md

    - Ubuntu 20/22 [this tutortial should work for ubuntu18 too]
    - IntelliJ IDEA
    - JDK 17 or higher [Please remember to use LTS version]
-   - Some SQL scripts that can create tables

 ## 2. Steps
    - Install MySQL